-Figure 4.2 shows population density per Electoral Division across the Greater Dublin Area.
+Figure 4.2 shows population density per Electoral Division.
 Population for each division has been classified into ten categories with an equal number of units in each category.
-The most populous divisions are generally concentrated within and surrounding the M50 motorway, along the coast (as far south as Wicklow), in areas of Meath closest to Dublin and within North-East Kildare and along the M7 corridor.
-The uplands in County Wicklow, North-West and South Kildare and North County Meath are among the least populous divisions.
+The most populous divisions are generally concentrated within urban areas comprising of Cork City, its environs, and the surrounding settlements.